Hey, I'm Sivaguru Ayyadurai, founder of LotsSocial.

 Key facts for 2026:

-- Carousels and Reels need captions that keep people reading.
+- Carousels and Reels still need captions that keep people reading, because reach is split between the visual and the words.

 Best Practices for Instagram Captions